There is a ban on Australians travelling overseas.

 You won't be able to transit to another location until you have completed your quarantine.

-Find out more on the Australian Government's Home Affairs website.
+For more information visit the Australian Government's Home Affairs website.

 At the airport